oddbird/oddsite/STYLEGUIDE.md

 Writing Content
 ===============

 When creating content it is important to stay consistent.
-Below are a few guidelines that will help:
+Review a [sample blog post](/docs/sample), and keep in mind the following guidelines:

 Blockquotes